 Set your palm oil on the stove and after it begins to get hot, add your chopped onions.
 Add the blended tomato, bell pepper, and habanero pepper to the palm oil and stir for a few minutes.
 Then add your smoked fish and let cook on medium heat for about 10 minutes.

 Add some meat or chicken broth if you have some on hand, if not just add water.
 When it boils, add your ground egusi seeds and stir.
 At this point, different tribes in Nigeria have their own spin on how to add the Egusi seeds.
 The Yorubas like to chop onions, mix with the egusi and form balls, before adding it.
 I didn’t use onions but I just formed balls and placed into the mixture.
 Stir a few minutes carefully and slowly and let simmer on medium heat.

 Add the goat meat and cow feet or whatever meat you have on hand.
-Add ground crayfish, salt, pepper and chicken bouillon powder.
+Add ground crayfish, salt, pepper, and bouillon powder.
 Let sit for another 10 minutes on medium-high heat.

 Lastly, add the chopped spinach.
 I use fresh spinach here but you can also use frozen.
 Other options are bitter leaf, Ugu (pumpkin leaves) or basil (scent leaves).
 You want to add this last of all because you don’t want it to overcook and become wilted in the soup.
 Leave on low heat for 5-10 minutes.

 - Heat the palm oil on medium heat for a few minutes, then add chopped onions and your blended tomato/bell pepper/habanero pepper.

 - Add your smoked fish and let cook on medium heat for about 10 minutes.

 - Add broth or water and bring to a boil.
 Add egusi and stir.